-The first, and currently trendiest, is cold brewing.
+The first, and currently most popular, is cold brewing.
 There are some benefits to the cold brew method, most of which have to do with consistency and ease of use.
 You add coffee, add cold water, steep for a day or so, and filter.
 The end product of a cold brew is often syrupy, very sweet, and extracts deeper sugars from the roasted coffee.

 The downside to cold brewing is that with the use of cooler water, you end up losing solubility in the coffee, which in turn leads to you losing nuance and the brighter, more floral origin-specific character.
 Most cold brew coffee tastes the same, and is not a great reflection of the origin of a coffee.
 This is why we do not cold brew in our shops.

 The method we've come to favor for iced coffee both in our cafes and at home is what's commonly referred to as the Japanese Method.

 With this method, rather than brewing with cold water, you brew normally with hot water, in a concentrate, directly over ice.
 Because you are using hot water, you maintain solubility of the coffee, which means you can extract the full potential of nuance and flavor from the coffee.
 The ice in the carafe will flash chill the coffee, locking in those flavors, and presenting you with an iced coffee that is just as expressive and dynamic as a hot brew.

 Below is our basic method for brewing iced coffee on a home filter coffee maker.
 The same guidelines can be applied to nearly any filtered brewing method.

 Before we begin, here are the measurements of each component that we’ll be using:

 Coffee Dose: 83g

 Brew Water: 600g